milselarch/milselarch.github.io/content/featured/RCVTeleBot/index.md

 [ranked choice]("https://www.youtube.com/watch?v=7P6aYbUo19U") polls on Telegram.
 The bot was created using the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) library on the backend, and uses the [peewee](https://github.com/coleifer/peewee) SQL ORM for data management.
-There is also an created using React + TypeScript that allows for users to vote for polls directly from a webapp within Telegram.
+There is also an integrated webapp created using React + TypeScript that also allows users to vote directly from within Telegram.